-you can find all our joy magazine articles here!
+you can find all our joy magazine contributions here!

 There is an amazing account in the Bible between Jesus and a woman caught in adultery (John 8:1-12).
 In this story we see the grace of God in action.
 The aspect we want to focus on is condemnation.
 She was condemned because of sin – just as many people today feel condemned.
 Condemnation paralyses: it paralyses people’s destiny and faith.
 It ultimately causes people to feel that they are unloved by God, and as a result they feel they are unable to be used by God and they stop witnessing.
 “She said, ‘No one, Lord.’
 And Jesus said to her, ‘Neither do I condemn you; go and sin no more.’” – John 8:11

 Jesus Christ is the only one who could condemn us, and yet He chooses not to.
 He further tells this woman to stop whatever would be causing the condemnation.
 What really stands out is the word “go”.
 Jesus did not tell her to stay or sit but “go”.
 These words ring true today because there is no condemnation to those who belong to Christ (Rom 8:1).
 Now “go”, accomplish everything Christ has for you and win souls for Christ!

 Feature image: unsplash.com